sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

     - Enable SSL if desired (see kodi docs)
 * In the ah4c environment, you must configure the kodi password that you created just above.
 See the configuration stuff below.
+* If you are running kodi on Android, you must configure adb access from the ah4c server machine.
+If you are running koid on Linux, you must configure ssh access from the ah4c server machine to the box running koid.
+(If you don't know about SSH keys, this article can help you work through it: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2) Your are creating an SSH key for the Linux account that runs kodi.
+For LibreELEC, that account is root.
+The SSH key is NOT for the JSONRPC account.

 NOTE: kodi's spelling is "favourites", not "favorites".
 That's the spelling you should use except as noted specifically below.
 Also, the